Hospital Emergency Codes:

 What is a fire door?

-Fire doors are an essential component of any building’s fire safety system, as they can help to save lives and protect property in the event of a fire.
+Fire doors are an essential component of any building’s fire safety system, as they helps to save lives and protect property in the event of a fire.
 It is a special type of door that is designed to prevent the spread of fire and smoke within a building.

 Fire doors are typically made from metal or wood, and are designed to be highly resistant to heat and flames.
 They usually have intumescent seals which expand when exposed to high temperatures, creating an airtight seal that prevents smoke from entering the room.
 In addition, fire doors are usually equipped with a self-closing mechanism that automatically closes the door when it is heated by fire.